Spirent Communications posts marginal rise in Q3 revenue

-Spirent Communications Plc (SPT.L), a British telecoms testing provider, reported a marginal rise in third-quarter revenue as the company said demand for its products and services dipped "sharply" in the United States and in China during the period.
+Nov 13 Spirent Communications Plc, a British telecoms testing provider, reported a marginal rise in third-quarter revenue as the company said demand for its products and services dipped "sharply" in the United States and in China during the period.

-Spirent, which tests ethernet networks, 3G and 4G wireless networks and devices for companies such as Cisco Systems Inc (CSCO.O) and Nokia NOK1V.HE, said revenue for the third quarter ended Sept.30 rose 2.2 percent to $110.1 million (69.80 million pounds).
+Spirent, which tests ethernet networks, 3G and 4G wireless networks and devices for companies such as Cisco Systems Inc and Nokia, said revenue for the third quarter ended Sept.30 rose 2.2 percent to $110.1 million (69.80 million pounds).

 Demand from customers dipped "sharply" due to merger activity and delayed capital expenditure as they assessed new technology deployments, Spirent said.